EmmaYounan/web-typography-19-20/README.md

 **What did I change after the second feedback from Darice**

-I changed the description text color to a white color with a hot pink drop shadow to make the style of the sound description text other than the main subtitles text.
+I changed the description text color to a hot pink Color to make the style of the sound description text other than the main subtitles text.
 I did that to make it more readable for Darice, because she found it not really readable in the last test session.

 ### Sound animation